AuScope/seismo-loader/readme_building_executables.md

 By following these steps, you can build standalone executables for macOS, Linux, and Windows using **Poetry** and **PyInstaller**.
 Each platform requires slight adjustments, such as path formatting, but the overall process remains consistent across environments.

+# Building as Desktop app

+## How to build

+@stlite/desktop can be used to build a desktop app with Steamlit.
+Follow the below step:

+- Create a `package.json`.
+There is already one created in the project (see https://github.com/whitphx/stlite/blob/main/packages/desktop/README.md)
+- Make sure all required project files are available in `package.json`
+- Make sure `requirements.txt` is available for lib dependencies
+- `npm install` -> this will install required node_modules
+- `npm run dump` -> builds the app
+- `npm run serve` -> serves the app
+- `npm run dist` -> creates executable

+## Main Challenge - Lib dependecies

+stlite only accept libraries that have pure wheels, i.e., they are built for webassembly. `pyodide` (https://pyodide.org/en/stable/usage/faq.html#why-can-t-micropip-find-a-pure-python-wheel-for-a-package) seems to be reponsible to bundle the app.
+This library already comes with a list of famous libs such as `pandas`.
+But it does not support less famous/widely used libs such as `obspy`.

+Packagin a lib in to a webassembly wheel seems to be quite complicated and not worthy of much try.
+And this is the main blocker of this approach.

+**NOTE:** packages with pure wheel will have `*py3-none-any.whl` in their naming.